10 Things to do in Santorini Greece (or what Santorini sites should be on your Santorini Bucket List)

 Shocker, there are ancient ruins on Santorini.
 I know, pick your jaw up off the floor because this is some pretty stocking news indeed.
 Okay, okay, it’s not really surprising at all.
 I mean this is Greece and it is home to one of the most ancient civilizations in the world so yeah, they kind of sort of have a lot of ruins.

-But that’s fine by me because these ruins are pretty cool to explore.
+But that’s fine by me because these ruins are pretty cool to explore, and right next door to some of the best beaches in Santorini.
 Ancient Akrotiri was uncovered on Santorini in 1967, when Indiana Jones, I mean archeologists uncovered a Minoan City that was buried beneath the volcanic ash for an eruption in 1613 BC (Thank God I wasn’t around for that.
 Sounds very Pompeii).

 Currently, these ruins are housed under a protective structure that prevents further deterioration for environmental conditions.
 However, wooden walkways have been setup to help you easily pass through the city.
 Before you leave, peek inside some of the three-story buildings and take in some of the roads, drainage systems and pottery that stand as monuments to the civilizations of the past.